boudra/alternate/README.md

 # Polygot

-A library to serve your Phoenix app in differnt locales.
+A library to serve your Phoenix app in different locales.

 ## Installation